Repair of HDS crane actuators in MAN TGX truck

 Diagnosis – what was wrong?

-Safety is key
+Safety is fundamental

 Disassembly and regeneration of actuators in the workshop

-Installation and testing – quick return to work
+Assembly and testing – quick return to work

 After completing the regeneration, we reinstalled the actuators back on the machine.
 The next step was to bleed the hydraulic system – we performed full work cycles for each actuator, meaning maximum extension and retraction.
 This allowed us to remove air from the system and restore the machine's full functionality.
-Finally, we conducted a leak test and checked whether the actuators maintained their position without dropping.
+Finally, we conducted a leak test and checked if the actuators maintained their position without dropping.
 Everything went according to plan – the vehicle was ready to return to work the same day.

 Summary